Pause?

 Adjusting vesting schedules for employees on leave presents significant legal and compliance challenges, especially for multinational companies.
 Different countries have varying legal requirements regarding equity compensation and employee leave.
 Navigating these complexities can be daunting for companies, potentially leading to legal ramifications if not managed correctly.

-For instance, in some jurisdictions, altering vesting schedules based on leave status may be considered discriminatory, particularly if it disproportionately affects certain groups, such as women, since maternity leave is considered the most common type of leave of absence.
+In some jurisdictions, altering vesting schedules based on leave status may be considered discriminatory, particularly if this policy disproportionately affects certain groups, such as women (which is likely the cases, as maternity leave is typically the most common type of leave of absence).

 Ensuring compliance with local labor laws and equity compensation regulations requires significant resources and expertise.
 Therefore, maintaining a consistent vesting policy across all regions simplifies compliance and reduces legal risks.